rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

    ['default','10Gbps','1Gbps'].

-   This parameter is not available when compiling against *RTI Connext DDS Micro*, in this case *RTI Perftest* will use the default Flow Controller.
+   This parameter is not available when compiling against *RTI Connext DDS Micro*; in this case, *RTI Perftest* will use the default FlowController.

    | **Default:** ``default``
    | **Values:** ``['default','10Gbps','1Gbps']``